int128/jira-to-slack/README.md

 ## How it works

-### Triggers

-`jira-to-slack` sends a message to the Slack channel on the following triggers:
+It sends a message to the channel on the following triggers:

-- Someone created an issue.
+- User created an issue.
-- Someone commented to an issue.
+- User commented to an issue.
-- Someone assigned an issue.
+- User assigned an issue.
-- Someone updated summary or description of an issue.
+- User updated summary or description of an issue.
-- Someone deleted an issue.
+- User deleted an issue.

-### Mentions

-`jira-to-slack` sends mentions to reporter and assignee of the issue.

-If the issue or comment has mentions (Slack style `@foo` or JIRA style `[~foo]`), `jira-to-slack` sends the mentions as well.
+If an issue or comment has mentions (Slack style `@foo` or JIRA style `[~foo]`), they will be converted to the chat platform specific format.

 ## Other solutions